Contract type: Permanent

 Apply to: email@example.com

-You will work with engineers, environmental scientists, ecologists, hydrologists, hydrogeologists and planners on some of the most exciting infrastructure projects currently being undertaken in Ireland and the UK, including:
+You will work on some of the most exciting infrastructure projects currently being undertaken in Ireland and the UK.

-- Prepare all relevant planning application documentation, including Part 8 planning applications; foreshore applications; SID applications; licences/permit applications; etc.
+- Preparing relevant planning application documentation, including Part 8 planning applications, foreshore applications, EIA, Appropriate Assessment (AA), Strategic Infrastructure Development (SID) applications and licences/permit applications

-- Organise and manage public consultation events, oral hearings, stakeholder engagement events, etc.
+- Organising public consultation events, including oral hearings and stakeholder engagement events

-- Advise clients on environmental and planning requirements prior to planning
+- Advising clients on environmental and planning requirements

-- Undertake environmental and planning appraisal of sites
+- Undertaking environmental and planning appraisal of sites

-- Three to five years’ experience in the planning/environmental assessment sector
+- Five years’ experience in the planning/environmental assessment sector

-- Good knowledge of planning and environmental legislation and the Irish planning system
+- Good knowledge and experience of planning and environmental legislation

 - An ability to work both independently and as part of a multidisciplinary team